 Resource Efficiency

-The CAR has been struggling since its independence to use available resources efficiently.
-This is not only due to the state’s fragmented control of its territory, but also to the ineffectiveness of the public administration and taxation system.
-Working for public services is lucrative, given that international partners such as France, the European Union, the World Bank and the IMF have repeatedly provided direct financial support of public sector wages in spite of poor management performance.
-This has led to a number of problems, including appointments that are largely meritless, clientelism, delayed retirements, duplications and overlaps among available jobs.
-Consequently, the administration is characterized by the inefficient use of human resources.
-Organizations are repeatedly reshuffled and decentralized across the country.
-The quality of human resources has steadily decreased as a long-term effect of the violence in the country.
-The country has the lowest domestic tax revenues in sub-Saharan Africa.
-According to the FMI, it only reached CFAF 125.9 billion, which corresponds to 8.8% of GDP.
-As a result, the CAR has been heavily dependent upon external financing for basic state administration.
-However, inflows of aid are volatile and leave the country vulnerable to the international community’s goodwill.
-This is particularly evident now, as traditional partners, such as the IMF, have frozen or delayed financial support, demanding more information about expenditures.
+The CAR has struggled since independence to use available resources efficiently.
+This is due not only to the state’s fragmented territorial control, but also to the ineffectiveness of the public administration and taxation system.
+Employment in public services is highly lucrative, because international partners such as France, the European Union, the World Bank and the IMF have repeatedly provided direct budget support for public sector wages despite poor management performance.
+This has resulted in several issues, including clientelism, delayed retirement and duplication and overlap among available jobs.
+Consequently, the administration is characterized by inefficient use of human resources, as organizations are repeatedly reshuffled and decentralized across the country.
+The quality of human resources has steadily declined as a long-term effect of the violence in the country.
+In terms of taxation, the country remains among those in sub-Saharan Africa with the lowest domestic tax revenues.
+As a result, the CAR has been heavily dependent on external financing to fund its basic state administrative functions.
+However, aid inflows are volatile and leave the country vulnerable to the international community’s goodwill.
+This became particularly evident in 2021 and 2022 when France and the World Bank interrupted their support due to the close ties the country had established to Russia, and requested more transparency regarding expenditures.

 Efficient use of assets